Everest base camps

-There are two base camps on Mount Everest, on opposite sides of the mountains: South Base Camp is in Nepal at an altitude of 5364 m, while North Base Camp is in Tibet at 5150 m.
+There are two base camps on Mount Everest, on opposite sides of the mountain: South Base Camp is in Nepal at an altitude of 5364 m, while North Base Camp is in Tibet at 5150 m.

 The base camps are rudimentary campsites at the base of Mount Everest that are used by mountain climbers during their ascent and descent.
 They are also visited by hikers.
 South Base Camp is used when climbing via the southeast ridge, while North Base Camp is used when climbing via the northeast ridge.

 Supplies are shipped to the South Base Camp by porters, and with the help of animals, usually yaks.
 The North Base Camp is accessed by a paved road that branches from China National Highway 318.
 Climbers typically rest at base camp for several days for acclimatization, to reduce the risk of altitude sickness.

 South Base Camp in Nepal

 The Everest Base Camp trek on the south side, at an elevation of 17598 ft, is one of the most popular trekking routes in the Himalayas and about 40,000 people per year make the trek there from Lukla Airport (9337 ft).
 Trekkers usually fly from Kathmandu to Lukla to save time and energy before beginning the trek to the base camp.
 However, trekking to Lukla is possible.
 There are no roads from Kathmandu to Lukla and as a result, the only method of transporting large and heavy goods is by plane.